-On April 22, 2021, the U.S. Attorney's Office for the Eastern District of Louisiana filed a bill of information against the Company charging the Company with a negligent discharge violation of the Clean Water Act arising from a September 2016 oil spill.
+On April 22, 2021, the U.S. Attorney's Office for the Eastern District of Louisiana filed a bill of information against the Company charging the Company with a negligent discharge violation of the Clean Water Act (the "CWA") arising from a September 2016 oil spill.
 The spill occurred during the Company's Cheniere Ronquille project and resulted in the discharge of around one hundred sixty barrels of crude oil in Bay Long, Louisiana.
-The Company has cooperated with the U.S. Attorney's Office and other relevant agencies in their investigation of the oil spill and on June 15, 2021, the Company pleaded guilty to the misdemeanor violation alleged in the bill of information and agreed to pay a fine of \$1,000.
+The Company cooperated with the U.S. Attorney's Office and other relevant agencies in their investigation of the oil spill and on June 15, 2021, the Company pleaded guilty to the misdemeanor violation alleged in the bill of information and agreed to pay a fine of \$1,000.
 In the first quarter of 2022, the Company entered into a settlement of a civil suit arising from the same matter which was primarily covered by its insurance policies.
-The Company remains subject to potential liability for restitution in connection with this criminal matter, and has deposited the potential liability for the criminal matter of \$2,000 into the registry of the court.
-That amount is presented as restricted cash in other noncurrent assets.
-On April 18, 2022, the government filed a motion seeking restitution for an amount less than what was deposited into the registry of the court.
-The related hearing was held in federal court on April 26, 2022, and the sentencing hearing is scheduled for June 14, 2022.
-If it is determined that the Company owes additional restitution, the Company believes that the amount could range between \$0 and the \$2,000 previously deposited.
-As a result of the pending conviction, the government will initiate statutory debarment proceedings against the Company, which might prohibit the Company from bidding for, entering into or completing certain government projects.
-Although the Company does not know whether debarment proceedings will result in prohibitions, or the impact of any such resulting prohibitions, the Company does not expect any such proceedings or prohibitions to cause a material d
+On June 14, 2022, the Company was sentenced in the criminal matter, and paid a fine of \$1,000.
+The Company had previously deposited \$2,000 into the registry of the Court to pay any ordered restitution, however, the Company was not ordered to pay any restitution and the deposited funds, less the amount of the fine and administrative costs, were returned to the Company.
+The CWA provides that, upon an entity's conviction of certain offenses, the entity is automatically disqualified from eligibility to receive certain federal contracts, if it will perform any part of the awarded contract at the facility giving rise to the conviction (called the "violating facility").
+Accordingly, the Court's entry of the Company's conviction under the CWA resulted in the automatic disqualification of the Company's eligibility to be awarded contracts at the violating facility, which the federal suspension and debarment officer (the "SDO") determined to be the Company's field office for the Cheniere Ronquille project, located at 28465 Hwy 23, Port Sulphur, Louisiana.
+The disqualification was imposed on June 23, 2022 and only applied to the Port Sulphur facility and not the Company as a whole.
+On the same day, June 23, 2022, the SDO issued a decision reinstating the Company's Port Sulphur facility based on the SDO's determination that the Company had addressed the causes of the CWA violation.
+This matter is now fully resolved and will not have any future impact on the Company's business, financial condition or results of operations.